Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Models and approaches

+McCallum et al. \cite{mccallum2022supervised} present a comparative analysis of audio representation learning strategies, showing that supervised pretraining on expert-annotated music datasets leads to state-of-the-art performance in emotion tagging.
+Their models achieve 78.6 ROC-AUC and 16.1 PR-AUC on the MTG-Jamendo Mood/Theme dataset—outperforming previously reported benchmarks.
+Alonso-Jiménez et al. \cite{alonso2023efficient} propose MAEST, a transformer-based architecture trained with patchout and pre-initialized with ImageNet or AudioSet weights.
+Although its performance is slightly lower (78.1 ROC-AUC and 15.4 PR-AUC), MAEST demonstrates the potential of efficient, convolution-free architectures in music emotion tagging, particularly when speed and scalability are important.

-Alternatives to these approaches include directly extracting spectral features (e.g., MFCCs, spectral centroids) with libraries such as OpenSmile, which has a configuration file specifically for the emotion recognition task \cite{eyben2010opensmile}. \cite{cheuk2020regression} uses this approach and achieves \( R^2 \) scores of 0.378 and 0.638 for predicting dynamic valence and arousal values, respectively, on the MediaEval dataset.
+Alternatives to these approaches include directly extracting spectral features (e.g., MFCCs, spectral centroids) with libraries such as OpenSmile, which has a configuration file specifically for the emotion recognition task \cite{eyben2010opensmile}. \cite{cheuk2020regression} uses this approach and achieves \( R^2 \) scores of 0.378 and 0.638 for predicting dynamic valence and arousal values, respectively, on the Solymani et al.'s dataset \cite{soleymani20131000}.
+Recognizing the importance of induced emotions, recent research has focused on models that leverage physiological data to predict music-induced emotions.
+For instance, \cite{hu2022detecting} constructed the HKU956 dataset \cite{hu2022detecting} with aligned peripheral physiological signals (i.e., heart rate, skin conductance, blood volume pulse, skin temperature) and self-reported emotion from 30 participants.
+The study revealed that physiological features significantly contribute to valence classification and that multimodal classifiers outperform single-modality ones. \cite{chowdhury2021tracing} uses PMEmo \cite{zhang2018pmemo} as induced emotion recognition dataset.
+This study merges audioLIME, a source-separation-based explainable model, with mid-level perceptual features to form an intuitive connection between input audio and emotion predictions, providing insights into model predictions. \cite{zhang2023modularized} also uses PMEmo as induced emotion recognition dataset and introduces a novel method named Modularized Composite Attention Network (MCAN).
+This method enhances feature extraction and employs attention mechanisms to improve the stability and accuracy of emotion prediction models.

 Finally, musically meaningful features may be included, such as Rhythmic features (e.g., tempo, beat histogram), or note features (e.g., pitch), as implemented by Shi et al. \cite{shi2006tempo} and Panda et al. \cite{panda2018musical}, respectively.
 Shi et al. achieved a precision of 92.8\% for 4 emotion categories (calm, sad, pleasant, and excited), while Panda et al. achieved an F1-score of 76.0\% for 4 emotion categories (Quadrants).